1em/emtoggle/README.md

 You can have more than two elements with the same data-emlink values.
 They will all toggle with their data-emtoggle element(s).

 Also, classes or ids are separate from the data-emlink values.
 This, hopefully, will separate CSS styling from toggle functions.

+Some sample styling is in the emtoggle.css file, you can remove or add to it if you wish.

+The only necessary styling is (display: none) on the data-emlink elements.